Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 If a task has enough ambiguity that you would need to explain your reasoning twice, it usually deserves a short spec trail once.

-That is enough for a lot of work already.
+Enough for a lot of work.
 If the repo matters, the task spans multiple sessions, and you do not want the project brief to dissolve into folklore, the toolkit is useful.

 Quick start